 - Women also report an increase in binge drinking

-When it comes to binge drinking many people have thought of it as limited to the younger age groups and almost as a rite of passage for becoming an adult.
+When it comes to binge drinking many people have thought of it as limited to the younger age groups and almost as a rite of passage once you reach the legal drinking age.
 However, as data indicates this isn’t really the case.
 Many of these young binge drinkers are continuing the pattern into adulthood.
 Some of these individuals will develop an alcohol use disorder (AUD).
+Among adults who consume alcohol at least once in their lifetime, 6.7% will develop an alcohol use disorder.
+Heavy alcohol consumption and alcohol use disorder are major public health concerns worldwide, causing more than 200 diseases, injuries, and other health conditions.

-Futures Recovery Healthcare offers comprehensive, evidence-based treatment for mature young adults and adults with AUDs.
+Futures Recovery Healthcare offers comprehensive, evidence-based treatment for mature young adults and adults with alcohol use disorders.
 Offering three substance abuse treatment programs, Core, Orenda, and Rise, there is a variety of programming options to meet individuals’ specific needs when it comes to addiction treatment options.
 If you or someone you love has a binge drinking pattern, seeking help earlier than later is suggested.

 One of the biggest concerns when it comes to binge drinking is the impact it has on one’s health.
 The CDC reports that there are 2,200 preventable deaths annually as a result of alcohol poisoning.
-These are deaths that could be avoided if binge drinking didn’t occur.
+These are deaths that could be avoided if binge drinking and heavy alcohol consumption didn’t occur.

 There are numerous other short and long-term health consequences from binge drinking and heavy drinking.
 Let’s take a look at some of the more common ones occurring during binge drinking: